jkrshnmenon/arbiter/README.md

 It also contains templates that were used for evaluating Arbiter on the Juliet Test suite as well as real world binaries in the `vuln_templates` directory.
-The argument to each of these scripts is the path to the binary that you want to test.